Documentation

 This automatically copies all files and rebuilds the documentation, if sphinx notices a change.
 But since sphinx only works on a copy of the original files, changes outside of the doc directory will not be noticed.

-To force a rebuild, save or touch a file inside the doc directory
+To force a rebuild, save or touch a file inside the doc directory.

 Including files above the doc directory